Unified Patent Court

 Physics

-Update 02.02.2026: We have updated the overview with new information regarding the current capacity of some judges.
+Update 02.03.2026: We have updated the overview with information regarding new hires and the current capacity of some judges.